DerekSelander/SpringBoardPOC/README.md

   (lldb) objc_refs -o UIViewController
   ```

   This will dump all instances of `UIViewController`s found in the heap.
-Also check out `ptr_refs` & `malloc_info` from the same heap script.
+Also check out and play with `ptr_refs` & `malloc_info` from the same heap script.
 * Tip #3: Breakpoint Conditions
   * Break only when a particular case is true.
 Useful for hunting down a unique case for a frequently called method.
     For example, say if you wanted to break when a specific UILabel's text is being set.
 In SpringBoard, when pressing the Do Not Distrub button, text appears saying "Do Not Distrub: On"